MWest2020/openregister/website/docs/Features/objects.md

    - Transparent lock status
    - Managed access control

+The Lock object is a crucial component in Open Register's locking mechanism.
+It is used to manage and enforce locks on objects, ensuring data integrity and preventing concurrent modifications.
+The Lock object contains information about the lock, such as the user who created it, the duration of the lock, and the timestamp when the lock was created.

 <ApiSchema id="open-register" example pointer="#/components/schemas/Lock" />

-### 3. File Attachments
+### File Attachments

-File Attachments allow objects to include and manage associated files and documents.
-Open Register leverages Nextcloud's powerful file storage capabilities to provide a robust and secure file management system.
-By building on top of Nextcloud's proven infrastructure, Open Register inherits all the benefits of Nextcloud's file handling including:
+File Attachments enable objects to incorporate and manage associated files and documents seamlessly.
+Open Register utilizes Nextcloud's advanced file storage capabilities to offer a comprehensive and secure file management system.
+By integrating with Nextcloud's established infrastructure, Open Register benefits from various file handling features, including:

 - Secure file storage and encryption
 - File versioning and history
-- Collaborative features like sharing and commenting
+- Collaborative features such as sharing and commenting
 - Preview generation for supported file types
 - Automated virus scanning
-- Flexible storage backend support
+- Support for flexible storage backends

-When a register is created in Open Register, a share is also automatically created in Nextcloud.
-Then when a schema is created, a folder is created within that share, and when an object is created, a folder is created (using the UUID of the object) in the folder of the schema.
-This means that every object has a corresponding folder.
-Files present in that folder are assumed to be attached to the object.
-This gives a simple and intuitive system of coupling files to objects.
+Upon the creation of a register in Open Register, a corresponding share is automatically established in Nextcloud.
+Subsequently, when a schema is created, a folder is generated within that share.
+As objects are created, folders are established (using the UUID of the object) within the schema's folder.
+This structure ensures that each object has a dedicated folder, facilitating a straightforward and intuitive method for associating files with objects.

-Alternatively, users can also relate (existing) files to an object by using the Nextcloud file system and tagging the file 'object:[uuid]' where '[uuid]' is the UUID of the object.
-In neither case is there a relation between the file and a property in the object.
-The files are however available through the object API because file objects are returned in the object metadata under the files array.
+Alternatively, users can associate existing files with an object by utilizing the Nextcloud file system and tagging the file with 'object:[uuid]', where '[uuid]' represents the object's UUID.
+In both scenarios, there is no direct relationship between the file and a property within the object.
+However, the files are accessible through the object API, as file objects are included in the object metadata under the files array.

+For more detailed information on file management and integration, please refer to the [Files Documentation](Features/files.md).

 <ApiSchema id="open-register" example pointer="#/components/schemas/File" />